Advocates in Science Steering Committee

 “Don’t look at me as just a person with MBC but look at me as a woman with lots of love and motivation to join others as a cohesive group to END breast cancer.”

 Komen Scholar Since 2021

-Advocate in Science Since 2019
+Advocates in Science Since 2019

-Sheila McGlown is a passionate advocate for clinical trials and breast cancer research.
+Sheila Johnson is a passionate advocate for clinical trials and breast cancer research.
 She is an 11-year metastatic breast cancer survivor who was diagnosed in December 2009.
 Since her diagnosis, she decided she would speak loudly and openly for not only MBC patients but for black patients.
 Sheila has participated in many breast cancer review boards as a consumer reviewer which include Komen Missouri, Patient Centered Outcome Research Institute (PCORI), DOD Breast Cancer Research Program and METAvivor.
 As a consumer reviewer, having a seat at the table with researchers allows her to share her story and also be a part of the grant approval/disapproval process.
 Her platform and the reason why she became an advocate is to raise awareness about the racial disparities black women face.
 It’s very important for researchers to include black women in the recruitment of clinical trials because black women will use these therapies if approved.
 Black women have a higher mortality rate than any other race and this has contributed to many different factors (racial disparities, misconceptions about black women and socio-economics).
 We as abreast community need to understand why these disparities exist and continue to push to help reduce these devastating statistics.

 “I thank Susan G Komen for making me a better person, for inspiring me to continue to support the research science to find cures for every type of breast cancer, and to empower me to educate the public of the necessity to pursue these efforts.”